Why people gossip and how to avoid it

 When people can’t generate interesting discussions based on knowledge or ideas, gossip can arouse people’s interest.

-People gossip in order to hurt those whose popularity, talents, or lifestyle they envy.
+People gossip to hurt those whose popularity, talents, or lifestyle they envy.

 People gossip to feel as though they belong to the group.
 Yet, when acceptance is based on being “in on a secret,” it is not based on a person’s identity, but on exclusion or maliciousness.

-A person gets to be the center of attention temporarily while divulging a piece of gossip.
+A person may temporarily become the center of attention while divulging gossip.
 Yet, spreading gossip or rumors is like buying attention; it’s temporary and has little foundation.

 A person can derive a sense of retribution with disparaging remarks.